cheng-tan/vowpalwabbit.github.io/_guides/getting_started.md

 0.000000 third_house
 ```

-The results are different for this example because the first prediction example made only one pass over the data, in other words, learning as it worked.

-For this example, you loaded the over-fitted model (25 passes) and used the `house_dataset` with `-t` (or _testing only_ mode).
+The results are different this time because the first prediction made one pass over the data.
+In the second example, you loaded the over-fitted model (25 passes) and used the `house_dataset` with `-t` (or _testing only_ mode).

 >**Note:** Always use a different data-set for testing vs. training for real prediction settings.